pkp/pkp-docs/learning-ojs-2/en/editor_decision.md

 A Section Editor will wait for reviewer feedback to come in before making an editorial decision about an article.
 The Section Editor will synthesize the reviewer input into a decision about whether to publish the submission.
-She can see at a glance the two reviewers' recommendations.
-To see the review data from each reviewer she can click the talk bubble beside the Review Form Response.
+They can see at a glance the two reviewers' recommendations.
+To see the review data from each reviewer they can click the talk bubble beside the Review Form Response.
 In this example, both reviewers had made the recommendation of "Revisions Required".

 ![Section Editor Decision](images/chapter8/section_editor_decision.png)